gavin-dale/terraform-up-and-running/README.md

-# terraform-up-and-running
-# just going through examples from the book
+# terraform-up-and-running, just going through examples from the book